 Benjamin Myers was born in Durham, UK, in 1976.
 He is an award-winning author and journalist, translated into several languages.

-His latest book Under The Rock, is published May 2018 by Elliott & Thompson.
+His latest book Under The Rock, was published in hardback in May 2018 by Elliott & Thompson.
 Sub-titled ‘Poetry of a place’ it has been described as “a bold and original exploration of nature and literature that firmly establishes him firmly among the first ranks of Britain’s most exciting writers of landscape and place.”
+More details here.

 Published in May 2017 and currently in its 8th print run, The Gallows Pole won the Walter Scott Prize – the world’s biggest award for historical fiction – was recipient of a Roger Deakin Award and longlisted for the Republic of Consciousness Prize.
 It has been optioned for film/TV by Element Pictures and also available on Audible.
 It is to be published in the US / Canada in late 2019 by Third Man Books (an imprint of Jack White’s Third Man Records).